yshe326/Illumio-Assignment/README.md

 # Illumio-Assignment

-1, Map<String, Map<Integer, List<long[]>>> inputMap
-I use HashMap data structure to store the input data.
+1, I use HashMap data structure to store the input data: "Map<String, Map<Integer, List<long[]>>>".
 The key is the combination of direction and protocol.
 The value is also be a map, in that map, the key is the port number, and the value is a Long array list which will contain all the range of IP address, like [IP1, IP2], in ascending order according to the first value.

 2, I thansform the String IP address into a long value, which is easy to search and compare.